-Biologists conducting vegetation monitoring will document the following:
+Biologists conducting the monitoring will document the following:

-- General site conditions via qualitative summaries and photographs (ideally taken at the same point locations each year of monitoring); - Status of the mowing maintenance; - Any listed species observed, especially focal species; - Any evidence of site disturbance from snowmobiles, ATVs, or other vehicle traffic; - The presence and quantity of invasive species if present; and - Any other items of importance observed while on the mitigation site.
+- General site conditions via qualitative summaries and photographs (ideally taken at the same point locations each year of monitoring); - Status of the mowing maintenance; - Any listed species observed, especially focal species; - Any evidence of site disturbance from snowmobiles, ATVs, or other vehicle traffic; - The presence and quantity of invasive species, if present; and - Any other items of importance observed while on the mitigation site.

-The information collected during vegetation monitoring will be included in a Monitoring Report following each monitoring event and submitted to the NYSDPS and the Office.
-Vegetation monitoring will occur during the first management cycle, after which consultation with the NYSDPS and the Office will be conducted to determine future management and monitoring actions.
+The information collected during monitoring will be included in a Monitoring Report following each monitoring event which will be available to NYSDPS and ORES upon request.
+For the monitoring that will occur during the first management cycle, consultation with the NYSDPS and ORES will be conducted to determine future management and monitoring actions.